moinwiki/moin/docs/admin/serve.rst

 application.
 General infos about WSGI can be found on http://wsgi.org/.

-For example, for Apache2 there is mod_wsgi, which is a very good choice and has nice own documentation.
+For example, for Apache2 there is mod_wsgi, which is a very good choice and has nice own documentation, see http://code.google.com/p/modwsgi/.

 If your web server can't directly talk via WSGI to moin, you maybe want to use some middleware like flup translating fastcgi, ajp, scgi, cgi to WSGI.
-Flup also has its own docs.
 Avoid using cgi, if possible, it is SLOW.
+Flup also has its own docs, see http://trac.saddi.com/flup.

 test.wsgi first
 ---------------